VinayKumarBM/DataDrivenFramework-sample/README.md

 5. Easy integration to CI/CD pipeline.
 6. Framework uses Page Object Design Pattern, hence there is clean separation between test code and page specific code such as locators and layout.
 7. Framework has the capability to re-run the failed test cases.
+8. Video recording of test execution can be enabled in local test runs

 ## **Required Setup :**